nirajand/git-workshop/README.md

 **About Git**

 Git is a source control software, which is similar to any other version control system.
-It was developed
+It was developed by Linux creator Linus Torvalds for code maintainence written by many programmers to control workflow and merge conflicts with the code.